L-M0716/scHarbor/README.md

 ```

 The bundled subset is for software validation only and must not be used for
 biological interpretation or benchmarking.
+A complete `-t all` run finished
+in approximately 10 minutes in the authors' Linux server environment; actual
+runtime depends on available CPU, memory, storage performance, and container
+startup overhead.
 See the
 [Quick Start guide](https://l-m0716.github.io/scHarbor/quickstart.html#run-the-bundled-demo)
 for details.